Ikayherce/disappointed_cat/README.md

 ## Planning

 My plan consisted in designing a simple hangman application that would have a main play function to handle data input from user and give feedback, and a display function to display the different visual stages of Sad Kitty depending on the number of failed answers.
-After this logic was put in place I decided to add the level class in order to make it posisble for the user to play choosing among three different levels (easy, medium or hard).
+After this logic was put in place I decided to add the level class in order to make it possible for the user to play choosing among three different levels (easy, medium or hard).

 ## UX
 ### Program goals